Controlled Substance Suspicious Order Monitoring Modeling

 Analysis Group developed both a real-time model that could instantly determine whether a specific order was suspicious based on the customer's typical volume, frequency, and pattern, and also a set of retrospective automated analyses that could assist regulatory and compliance personnel in determining the appropriate action to take on the order or customer.
-Working with a multifunctional team consisting of legal, IT, regulatory/compliance, and business personnel, the Analysis Group team, led by Managing Principal Crystal Pike and including Managing Principal Kenneth Weinstein and Vice President Pavel Darling, analyzed more than two terabytes of historical order transactions to determine the most appropriate statistical techniques that aligned with past examples of suspicious orders.
+Working with a multifunctional team consisting of legal, IT, regulatory/compliance, and business personnel, the Analysis Group team, led by Managing Principal Crystal Pike and including Managing Principals Kenneth Weinstein and Pavel Darling, analyzed more than two terabytes of historical order transactions to determine the most appropriate statistical techniques that aligned with past examples of suspicious orders.

 The team made several recommendations: